CobBO: Coordinate Backoff Bayesian Optimization with Two-Stage Kernels: Numerical Experiments

 \subsection{Comparisons with other methods}

-The default configuration for CobBO is specified in the supplementary materials.
-CobBO performs on par or outperforms a collection of state-of-the-art methods across the following experiments.
+We fix a default configuration for CobBO identically across all of the experiments.
+Extensive experiments show that CobBO performs on par or outperforms a collection of state-of-the-art methods.
 Most of the experiments are conducted using the same settings as in TurBO~\cite{turbo2019}, where it is compared with a comprehensive list of baselines, including BFGS, BOCK~\cite{bock2018}, BOHAMIANN, CMA-ES~\cite{cmaes}, BOBYQA, EBO~\cite{wang18aistats}, GP-TS, HeSBO~\cite{chaudhuri2019}, Nelder-Mead and random search.
-To avoid repetitions, we only show TuRBO and CMA-ES that achieve the best performance among this list, and additionally compare CobBO with BADS~\cite{luigi2017}, REMBO~\cite{ziyuw2016}, Differetial Evolution (Diff-Evo)~\cite{storn1997differential}, Tree Parzen Estimator (TPE)~\cite{TPE2011} and Adaptive TPE (ATPE)~\cite{ATPE}.
+To avoid repetitions, we only show TuRBO and CMA-ES that achieve the best performance among this list, and additionally compare with BADS~\cite{luigi2017}, Tree Parzen Estimator (TPE)~\cite{TPE2011} and Adaptive TPE (ATPE)~\cite{ATPE}.
+Since CobBO is designed for high dimensional problems, we benchmark the performance in Section~\ref{ss:highD} in high dimensions.
+To show that it also works in low dimensions, we conduct the low dimensional tests in Section~\ref{ss:lowDtest}.
+As mentioned in Section~\ref{sec:related_work}, the embedding algorithms (e.g., REMBO~\cite{ziyuw2016} and ALEBO~\cite{letham2020}) and CobBO are based on different assumptions, which are compared in Section~\ref{ss:alebo}.
+Section~\ref{ss:linebo} presents the comparison with LineBO~\cite{linebo}.